SynixeTactical/Documents/organization/rules.md

 3. Any attempt to gain access to administrative tools will result in an immediate ban.

-4. The use of external communication platforms (Steam, Discord) is considered a violation of Rule 4.1 unless authorized by a staff member or a game master.
+4. The use of external communication platforms (Steam, Discord) is considered a violation of Rule 5.1 unless authorized by a staff member or a game master.

 ## Rule 6 - Dual Clanning

-All members are free to participate in the other communities.
+All members are free to participate in other communities.
+Staff members are asked not to hold staff positions in other Arma communities.

 ## Rule 7 - Conduct

 All members of Synixe Contractors are expected to treat their fellow members in a considerate way at all times.
 Disagreements are fine, hostility is not.
 Disruptive behavior or any action that degrades the quality of the community for other members at the discretion of the staff will not be tolerated and can be treated as a violation of Section 3.

 We are a casual realism unit.
-We have no attendance requirements, mandatory training or strict procedures.
+We have no attendance requirements or mandatory training.
 We do however expect that you take the mission seriously and attempt to complete objectives tactically.

 ### 7.1 - Team Killing